heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > - line 93: Note that the ability to extend a handler type on both sides with Δ₂ does not hold in general.
 For example, in call-by-value (CbV), a handler returning a thunk of the continuation has the type `A!Δ,Eff ⇒ (⊤ → A!Δ)!Δ`, and extending Δ does not merely extend it on the RHS but also modifies the return type `⊤ → A!Δ`.

-The example here is meant to illustrate how some specific handler could be applied.
+The sentence was meant to illustrate how some specific handler could be applied.

-We've adjusted the phrasing to make explicit that it is supposed to be an example, and hope this clarifies matters.
+We've adjusted the phrasing.

 > - line 120: It is not true that only `k` has a type compatible with the RHS; you could also return a value of type `C`.

+Thanks, we've adjusted the phrasing.

 > - line 129: This reasoning is difficult to follow.
 Can you provide a concrete example?
 You could explicitly handle the value `v` by inserting an additional handler, which would clarify the order of handler application.

+Reviewer 2 had similar concerns, and we've adjusted the phrasing.

 > - line 143: Operations without computation parameters are known in the algebraic effect literature as "generic effects."

+Citation added.
+Thanks!

 > - line 150: All the examples of "operations" you give are actually handlers.
 What is the rationale for including them under operations if they are of a different nature?

+In, e.g., the cited monad transformer library, they are monadic operations, so we model them as such.

 > - line 236: Doesn't `hOut'` already output the modified strings, making `out s` unnecessary (and also ill-typed)?

+There was a typo and type error here, thanks.
+Fixed!

 > - line 327: Why is this called an extension?
 It does not extend anything but rather represents a syntactic signature as a set construct.
 Perhaps call it reflection, interpretation, or denotation.

+[FIXME] Cas.

 > - line 330: Σ is never explained.
 > - line 344: Typo: "We co-products…" should be "We use co-products…"
 > - line 422: ∃ is never explained.

+Thanks, fixed!

 > - line 492: Why do you restrict handlers only to those targeting the free monad?
 If you allowed arbitrary codomains given suitable algebras, you could avoid passing around an explicit set of parameters `P`.

+We probably could.

+We follow the handler setup in, e.g., Wu, Schrijvers, and Hinze's "Effect Handlers in Scope" (Sect.
+4).

+We've added a footnote.

 > - line 1154: Some redundant dashes appear at the start of this and the following few paragraphs.
 > - line 1185: How is "lam" related to "`lam"?
 And similarly for other constructs?
 > - line 1979: Typo: "defintion" should be "definition."